 4. Bring Your Own Stroller

-Disneyland rents strollers, but they are expensive and you cannot take them back to the hotels (even the Disney-owned ones!) so having your own is the most flexible option.
+Disneyland rents strollers, but they are expensive and you cannot take them back to the hotels (even the Disney-owned ones!).
+They are also hard sided so they aren’t the most comfortable.
+Having your own is definitely the most flexible option.

 4. Look for Toddler Meals